Healthy Chickpea Blondies - Chickpeas add protein to these scrumptious blondie bars that are low in added sugar! Gluten-free and egg-free.

 A can of beans is still around a buck, making them a cheap accompaniment to a meal or a nice way to add some protein to a dessert.
 If you know me, I've been a fan of beans in desserts for a while.

 I love the protein they add, as well as the fiber, and you can't taste them, in my opinion.

-Speaking of dessert, let's chat blondie bars, specifically chickpea blondie bars.
+Speaking of dessert, let's chat blondies, specifically chickpea blondies.

 I've been making these for a year or so, and all the kids love them.
-When I made them to take pictures for the blog, Sam happened to be sitting by, and exclaimed, "there's beans in the blondies?!"
+When I made them to take pictures for the blog, Sam happened to be sitting by, and exclaimed, "there's beans in there?!"

 I had to laugh, because he hates beans!